Finding a cost-effective stock broker is the first step to share trading.

 As well as brokerage fees, there are several other features you should compare when choosing an online share trading platform, including:

 It’s also important to compare whether there are any ongoing fees you will need to pay to maintain your account, such as a monthly management fee or a fee to allow you to access dynamic market data.
-Also check whether special options such as stop loss orders or phone trades attract extra fees.
+In addition, remember to check whether special options such as stop loss orders or phone trades attract extra fees.

 Compare the number of global markets each platform allows you to access to buy and sell shares.
 In addition to the ASX, many providers also allow you to trade on stock exchanges in New York, London, Tokyo and many other countries around the world.